 Smashing Stereotypes has landed on social media!

 We’re giving away 10 badges that showcase diversity in STEM.
-Choose from ‘This is what a scientist looks like’ or ‘Smashing Stereotypes’ badges for you and a friend.
+Choose from ‘This is what a scientist looks like’, ‘Smashing Stereotypes’, ‘Women in STEM’ or ‘STEM is for everyone’ badges for you and a friend.
 These pins have been produced by aerospace engineer, Krystina Pearson-Rampeearee.
 (Aerospace engineer…cool, we know.
-Krystina’s part of our campaign this year, so you can delve into her story!).
+Krystina’s part of our 2021 campaign, so you can delve into her story!).

-(UK residents only.
+UK residents only.
 Giveaway is in no way endorsed or sponsored by Instagram.
-The giveaway will run from 1 March –17 March 12:00 PM GMT.
-The winners will be selected at random and announced on 18 March.
-Under 18’s must have permission from their parents or carers to receive giveaway prize).
+The giveaway will run from 3 March –30 March 12:00 PM GMT.
+The winners will be selected at random and announced on 31 March.
+Under 16’s must have permission from their parents or carers to receive giveaway prize).

 Check out this video showcasing the diverse roles within manufacturing created by 3M Industrial Placement students at the manufacturing facility at Aycliffe, County Durham!